rust-lang/crates-io-ops-bot/README.md

 ~command
 ```

+### Configuring Commands

+By default, all commands are locked down and only can be run by users with ids
+in the AUTHORIZED_USERS environmental variable.

+If you would like a command to be runnable by anyone (not just those
+defined in AUTHORIZED USERS), you need to add it to the NO_AUTH_COMMANDS
+environmental variable.

+### General Commands

 For example, if you run the ~ping command is a Discord channel, this bot will respond with "Pong!"

 ```